brianpetro/obsidian-smart-connections/README.md

 ## Under the hood
-The plugin integrates [OpenAI Embeddings](https://beta.openai.com/docs/guides/embeddings), a technology from the organization behind ChatGPT, to use AI that finds connections between notes in real-time.
+The plugin integrates [OpenAI Embeddings](https://beta.openai.com/docs/guides/embeddings), a technology from the organization behind ChatGPT, to use AI that finds connections between notes.
 Instead of matching keywords, the AI interprets your notes as 1,536-dimension vectors!